 Of course, working with intent is a new approach for many B2B marketing and sales professionals.
-Here, partnering with an agency who know how to use intent to activate campaigns will help to de-risk and mitigate error - while fast-tracking your results and investment return.
+Here, partnering with an Account-Based Marketing Agency who know how to use intent to activate campaigns will help to de-risk and mitigate error - while fast-tracking your results and investment return.

 "With intent you can see 3x, 3.5x more leads that convert into sales - this is something we’ve seen across different organisations and verticals."Jon Clarke, Cyance